 Terms and Concepts

 An Excel add-in that provides access to AlchemyJ API modeling features.
-Users can use it to add API definition templates, debug, test, build an API and many more.
+The user can use it to add API definition templates, debug, test, build an API and many more.

 AlchemyJ Compiler is a tool in AlchemyJ which analyses an AlchemyJ workbook (Excel Macro-Enabled Workbook .xlsm) and transforms it into an application programming interface (API).
 It supports different API technology such as Java API and REST API.